Minerra-Analytics/yellowfin-log-viewer/README.md

 Before installing the Yellowfin Log Viewer, consult with your organisation's IT system administrator or security administrator to ensure that all relevant IT system security policies are complied with.

 # Installing the Yellowfin Log Viewer
+## Compatibility
+Yellowfin Log Viewer is only compatible with Yellowfin instances that use the Log4j2 logging platform, that is:
+- Yellowfin 8
+  - Version 8.0.8 Build 20201215 or later
+- Yellowfin 9
+  - Version 9.4.0 Build 20201204 or later

 ## Preparation
-Before adding the Yellowfin log Viewer to a Yellowfin instance obtain the following information:
+Before adding the Yellowfin Log Viewer to a Yellowfin instance obtain the following information:

 1. User credentials with administrator permissions for the server Yellowfin is installed on.
 2. The directory on the Yellowfin server the Yellowfin application was installed in.